AgateTravel WeLiveToServe

 What is the weather like in Mount Fuji in August?

-The weather of Mount Fuji in August is the hottest throughout the year, but it’s bearable generally.
-Although the top of the mountain still features low temperatures, it’s already suitable for climbing.
-Precipitation is frequent and intermittently over the month.
+The weather at Mount Fuji foot in August is the hottest throughout the year, but it’s bearable generally.
+The top of the mountain still features low temperatures, but not freezing and opens for climbing.
+Precipitation is frequent and intermittent over the month, so the visibility is greatly influenced and not good.

-During the daytime, the weather under the Mount Fuji is hot overall, with the average high temperature of 28 degrees Celsius (82.4 degrees Fahrenheit).
+During the daytime, the weather at the foot of the Mount Fuji is hot overall, with the average high temperature of 28 degrees Celsius (82.4 degrees Fahrenheit).
 In some days, the maximum temperature exceeds 30℃ (86℉); and there may be a few occasions when the highest temperature reaches 35℃ (95℉).
-If there is continuous intense rainfall, the daytime temperature may drop to around 25℃ (77℉).
+If there is continuous rainfall, the daytime temperature may drop to around 25℃ (77℉).
 The temperature in the early mornings and evenings is very comfortable, ranging from 16-22℃ (60.8-71.6℉).

-Due to the high altitude, the climate in the higher elevations of the mountain is generally cold even in the hottest month, with the temperature averaging 4-10℃ (39.2-50℉).
+Due to the high altitude, the climate in the higher elevations of the mountain is generally cold even in this summer month, with the temperature averaging 4-10℃ (39.2-50℉).
 Delightfully, as there is no snow cover, the summit of Mount Fuji is open to tourists.

 Precipitation & Humidity

-The foothills region sees rain on approximately 19 days in August, indicating a moderately high rainfall frequency during the month.
-However, with the end of the rainy season, it experiences a significant decrease in precipitation, averaging approximately 198 mm.
-Most of the time, the rain comes in fits and starts and lightly, and thundershowers are more likely to occur in the afternoon and at dusk; if there are moderate to heavy showers, the sky will clear up faster.
+The foothills see rain in approximately 19 days in August, averaging approximately 198 mm.
+Most of the time, the rainfall is light and thundershowers are more likely to occur in the afternoon and at dusk; if there are moderate to heavy showers, the sky is prone to clear up faster.
 The weather on the mountain is changeable and thunderstorms may occur suddenly.

 The monthly average humidity is 81% under the mountain and 75% at the top.